Iceland | Reykjavík to the Highlands

 Reykjavik, Iceland KEF

 Welcome to “The Land of Fire and Ice!”
 You’ll be met during your morning arrival at the Keflavík International Airport where a guide will meet and transfer you to the nearby Viking World Museum for breakfast.
-Head to the famous Blue Lagoon near the town of Grindavík for a dip in the soothing cerulean waters.
+After breakfast, we head to a free standing, hyaloclastite mountain north of Grindavik for a short hike up Mt: þorbjörn.
 Don’t forget to give yourself a silica mud facial!
 Next, we drive to the point where the European and American plates come together ashore, a fusion where the New World meets the Old World, geologically speaking, where many signs of environmental disturbances can be seen.
 This afternoon, enjoy some time to relax on your own in Reykjavík before you meet up with your guide for a welcome dinner.

 About Hlemmur Square